oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/introduction/introduction.md

 ![workflow](./images/workflow.png)

-A brief description of the whole picture:
+A brief description of the workflow:

 1. Prepare the driver config and upload it to the config bucket.
 Also create an anomaly detection (AD) application for later usage.
 2. Upload a training/inferencing dataset to the input source bucket.